Wikimedia Commons: History

 The concept for the project came from Erik Möller in March 2004 and Wikimedia Commons was started on September 7, 2004.
 In July 2013, the number of edits on Commons reached 100,000,000.
 In 2018, it became possible to upload 3D models to the site in STL format.
 One of the first models uploaded to Commons was a reconstruction of the Lion of Al-lāt statue in Palmyra, Syria, which was heavily damaged by ISIS militants in 2015.

 Various notable organizations have uploaded files to Commons.
 In 2012, the National Archives and Records Administration uploaded 100,000 digitised images from its collection.
 In 2020, the Digital Public Library of America (DPLA) started uploading its collections to Commons.
 In 2022, DPLA uploaded more than two million files.
 Similarly Europeana, the website aggregating European cultural heritage, shares its digitised images through Commons.
 During the COVID-19 pandemic, as part of a collaboration with Wikimedia, the World Health Organization (WHO) uploaded its "Mythbusters" infographics to Commons.

+Policies and guidelines

+As a repository for free-to-use media, Wikimedia Commons only allows content that is either published under a free license (such as certain Creative Commons licenses) or is out of copyright.
+Unlike files locally uploaded to Wikipedia or other Wikimedia projects, uploading media under fair use is not allowed, as the legal doctrine restricts the usage of the files, which does not meet the free content criteria.
+Additionally, files that are not determined to have an educational purpose are considered out of project scope and may be deleted.